-PGM pilot plant testing was completed in January 2002 and laboratory analyses of solids and gas samples collected during the program continued through June 2002.
-The 22 test points completed during the program involve a total of 116 syngas bag samples and 95 solid samples, all of which have been analyzed.
-A total of four coals, petroleum coke, and sawdust were tested; Table 1 presents their typical compositions and it is to be noted that the particular Pennsylvania and Virginia coals shown were specifically chosen because of their high free swelling index; they are highly caking coals and were selected to demonstrate the PCFB gasifier's ability to accommodate agglomerating fuels.
+PGM pilot plant testing was completed in January 2002 and a total of four coals, petroleum coke, and sawdust were tested.
+Table 1 presents their typical compositions, and it is to be noted that the particular Pennsylvania and Virginia coals shown were specifically chosen because of their high free swelling index; they are highly caking coals and were selected to demonstrate the PCFB gasifier's ability to accommodate agglomerating fuels.
 One test point was completed with the sawdust cofired with the highly caking Dilworth bituminous coal, 7 points with petroleum coke, 3 points with subbituminous and 11 points with bituminous coals.
-Of the 7 petroleum coke test points two used oxygen enriched air and one used carbon dioxide enriched air.
+Of the 7 petroleum coke test points, two used oxygen enriched air and one used carbon dioxide enriched air.